Clouther/Apache/Streaming Tweets (Nifi)/README.md

 Tools:

-Amazon AWS EC2 instance - based on Cloudera Quickstart VM 5.13.
-Please follow the setup provided in the GitHub: https://github.com/aws-quickstart/quickstart-cloudera
+Amazon AWS EC2 instance - based on Cloudera Quickstart VM 5.13.  https://github.com/aws-quickstart/quickstart-cloudera
 MobaXterm - I find MobaXterm an excellent All-In-One network application tool - https://mobaxterm.mobatek.net/

+In this reference architecture, we support two options for deploying Cloudera's Enterprise Data Hub within a virtual private cloud (VPC).
+One option is to launch all the nodes within a public subnet providing direct internet access.
+The second option is to deploy all the nodes within a private subnet.
+The reference deployment builds both a public and private subnet, and the cluster can be deployed in either subnet using the configuration file.

 ### First bootstrap and download the wrapper ###